phil31/EKO-Miner/README.md

 ## Version 1

-Supports up to 3 ASIC Hashcard with 24 ASIC chips BM1366 for a total of up to 12 TH/s at 500 Watts.
+Supports up to 3 ASIC Hashcard with 16 ASIC chips BM1366 for a total of up to 48 ASIC 12 TH/s at 500 Watts.
 An ATX PSU at 800 watts will do the job.

 - Rackable miner boards based on BM1366 ASIC and driven by an ESP32
 - WIFI and ETHERNET connectivity